Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification: Introduction

 \subsection{Our Contributions}

-In this work, we propose a methodology for inferring parameters in $M$-estimation problems under a potentially misspecified working model and non-finite levels of adaptivity.
-The major result, \cref{thm:clt}, provides a Central Limit Theorem that enables the construction of confidence intervals when the variance (which varies over time and may not converge) of the score function can be estimated consistently.
+In this work, we propose a methodology for inferring parameters in $M$-estimation problems under a potentially misspecified working model and non-vanishing levels of adaptivity (i.e.\ without assuming the adaptivity eventually vanishes).
+The main result, \cref{thm:clt}, provides a Central Limit Theorem that enables the construction of confidence intervals when the variance (which varies over time and may not converge) of the score function can be estimated consistently.

 The problem of estimating the variance of the score function is nontrivial because using naive empirical estimates when applying \cref{thm:clt} is only valid when the variance is a fixed deterministic quantity.
 In many adaptive settings, such as bandit problems where expected rewards between arms are comparable, action selection probabilities will be non-convergent random quantities, leading to unstable variances \citep{NEURIPS2020_6fd86e0a}.
-To solve this problem, we leverage flexible machine learning methods to construct valid time-varying plug-in estimates for the variances at each time step.
+To solve this problem, we propose flexible methods to construct valid time-varying plug-in estimates for the variances at each time step.

-In a work that is concurrent to ours (the authors having released their work one week prior to the first version of this manuscript), \cite{guo2025statisticalinferencemisspecifiedcontextual} also provides a procedure for inference on $Z$-estimators trained on adaptively collected data via inverse propensity weighting, but only under the assumption that treatment policies converge as $T \rightarrow \infty$.
-Since many common bandit algorithms fail to converge under model misspecification, the authors provide a sufficient set of conditions to guarantee policy convergence (e.g. continuous policies that are sufficiently smooth).
+In a work that is concurrent to ours, \cite{guo2025statisticalinferencemisspecifiedcontextual} also provides a procedure for inference on $Z$-estimators trained on adaptively collected data via inverse propensity weighting, but only under the assumption that treatment policies converge as $T \rightarrow \infty$.
+Since many common bandit algorithms fail to converge under model misspecification, the authors provide a sufficient set of conditions to guarantee policy convergence (e.g., continuous policies that are sufficiently smooth).
 We take a different approach --- rather than restricting ourselves to only particular classes of policy that are guaranteed to converge, we allow the analyst to assign treatments in relatively arbitrary ways and then adjust for the adaptivity post hoc by estimating the conditional variance \emph{separately} at each time step.
 In cases where the policy converges, these machine-learning-based approaches can be replaced with simple empirical estimates of the variance, and our procedure can be simplified considerably.

 We note that before now, the problem of estimating projection parameters under non-finite amounts of adaptivity was not solved even for simple linear models.
 Of course, this is merely a special case of $M$-estimation so our proposed methodology can be applied straightforwardly.
 We discuss this particular application as a running example throughout the remainder of the paper.